moxnr/moxnr/README.md

-skiing, surfing or building stuff. frontend eng at @Bitrefill
+Lead frontend engineer at @Bitrefill